Streets of Rage 3

 The aforementioned used frame can be seen if the player does a frontal hold attack while holding forward.
 It's the move that knocks down the opponent.
 However, if the player pays close attention, it's clear that this frame looks out of place compared to the others in terms of design.
 His other early frames that go unused have more in common.

 The first frame from the left is most likely the first frame of Zan's dashing animation, indicated by the little lines next to his feet.
 The third, fourth, and fifth frames appear to be part of the same animation, although it may not be a complete one.
-It may be a jumping attack of some sort or an air throw, which would suggest that he is the replacement for Max.
+It may be a jumping attack of some sort of an air throw, which would suggest that he is the replacement for Max.

 The final Zan also has an unused animation, which would have replaced the early Zan frame.
 It isn't used due to an oversight, but this animation can be seen with Game Genie code CJLB-ENCL.
+Interestingly, these sprites would finally see official use in the Streets of Rage 4 Mr. X Nightmare DLC as Zan's alternate offensive special, Guillotine.

 Bare Knuckle III Title Screen Animation